-A sales pipeline is a predetermined series of steps that help you to push the sales forward and it is often looked upon as a graphical chart to represent the lead journey.
+A sales pipeline is a predetermined series of steps that help you push the sales forward.
+It is often a graphical chart to represent the lead journey.
 Pipeline management is crucial to keep a sales pipeline healthy, especially while adding new leads.

 There are a few ways of managing your pipeline effectively.
-You can keep notes on paper, in an online service, or by using CRM software.
-Whatever way you choose, you not only need to record the information but also need to act on it.
+You can keep notes on paper, spreadsheets, or use CRM software.
+Whatever you choose, you not only need to record the information but also need to act on it.
 If managing multiple leads is like juggling eggs, ineffective pipeline management is like trying to catch them all in one hand.

 Here are some tips for effective sales pipeline management.